bcc-code/bcc-media-adr/02-analytics/technical.md

 *Reason*: Usage info

-*Notes*: If possible to differentiate the reason it would be nice but that can be omitted if not technically feasible.
+*Notes*: On tvOS there is only reason Default as links and notifications are not handled.

 ### API